 At Lenzie Meadow, we strongly encourage parents to become involved in their child's learning in partnership with our staff.
 Normally regular visits are planned throughout the year for parents to discuss the progress of their child.
 We also encourage parents to call and make an appointment to speak to the class teacher if they wish to discuss their child's education or wellbeing.
-During COVID we have made use of social media platforms to share information and every child has a Teams account.

-Normally each class holds an open morning each session.
+Each class holds an open morning each session.
 Parents are invited along to a performance to find out what their child has been learning within the term.
 At this event they are invited back to class to view pupil work.
-During COVID we have used Teams as an alternative to show the classrooms and also performances like nativity and School Shows and assemblies.